12 Ontario Group of Seven Locations that Will WOW You

 Ontario’s landscape has inspired countless people, from artists to travellers like myself.
 I count myself so fortunate to live in Ontario and the ability to explore its rich wilderness.
 One group of artists that were inspired by Ontario is the Group of Seven.
 These artists have brought the vast and incredible landscapes of Ontario to the masses through their art.
-So, whether you’re big Group of Seven fans like me or looking amazing places in Ontario to travel, here are seven Ontario Group of Seven locations that will leave you in awe.
+As a long time fan of the Group of Seven, they inspired many of my travels, like to various locations in Northern Ontario as well as to places nearby where they lived.
+So, whether you’re big Group of Seven fans like me or looking amazing places in Ontario to travel, here’s a list of the best Ontario Group of Seven locations that will leave you in awe and get out to explore more.

 Who Are the Group of Seven?

-In celebration of 2020 marking the 100th year after the Group of Seven first formed, I wanted to bring you some of their favourite places in Ontario.
-The following are seven extraordinary Ontario Group of Seven locations that inspired them to paint some of their most famous pieces.
+The following are some of the extraordinary Ontario Group of Seven locations that inspired them to paint some of their most famous pieces.
 I bet you’ll start planning an Ontario road trip to some of these amazing spots once you’re done reading.

 Lake Superior